 Except that it never happened.

 An Ironman run is always the same.
 The first couple of kilometers, everything hurts.
-As Chrissie said, that just ignore.
+As Chrissie said, that you just ignore.
 Then it’s a matter of getting into some sort of a rhythm.
-Mine quickly became running in between aid stations and stopping at just about all of them for water, water, coke.
+Mine quickly became running in between aid stations and stopping at just about all of them for water, water, coke, water.
 Even starting easy, I could already feel that I had started too hard.
 I decided not to gamble, re-hydrating at all stations.

 Doing what it takes.
 Calling that fun would almost be a stretch … Nice, 29 June 2025.
 Photo credit: Sportograf.